i-am-harveyt/dbms-example-project/README.md

 ### (Optional) Step 2: Database Setup

-1. I put the sql commands to initialize the MySQL database in `db/init.sql`.
-Paste them into your mysql client, and run.
+1. Run SQL statements in `db/init.sql`.
+Paste them into your mysql client(e.g. tableplus), and run.
 2. Goto `lib/constants.js`, update the properties in `MySQL` to fit in your dev env.

 ### Step 3: Install Dependencies